 You can enable the Hide Add to Cart button option from the Shop page and Product page.
 If you have enabled this option, it will apply to all products in your store.
 But if you want to exclude some products from hiding the Add to Cart button, you can select which based on their category, name, and tags.
 You can also exclude user roles from the settings you have applied.

 Check out this example of excluding products from the Music category when the Add to Cart option is hidden for all products in the store.

 This will reflect on the Shop page as shown in the screenshot below:

 This is how you can add the Request a Quote button to your WooCommerce store with ELEX WooCommerce Request a Quote plugin.

 There are many reasons you might want to add the ELEX WooCommerce Request a Quote plugin to your WooCommerce store.
 This plugin and its advanced features allow you to apply it seamlessly and efficiently.

-Ready to improve your website load times and scale your WooCommerce site?
+Ready to scale your WooCommerce site?
 Sign up for managed WooCommerce hosting today.